Uncle Doug Archibald - Kakilliko

 Six local varieties of eucalypt point to significant Awabakal places.
 Over time the trees are being grafted to create portals, to look through, to look back and to share stories and to experience continuous Aboriginal culture.
 Kakilliko means to be, to continue to be in Awabakal.

 I’ve known a Eucalyptus tree at Glenrock Lagoon for most of my life – I’ve had a relationship with it for over 50 years, since I was a boy.
 We would go camping at Glenrock Lagoon, where the fresh water meets the salt water.
 Here there were two trees that grew together as one and formed a circle at the trunks.
 I was fascinated and would climb through the circle.
-Later on, as I grew older I found out that these trees were called “Marker circle” or Boundary trees”.
-These trees were in an Aboriginal (Awabakal) camping area which is know known as Glenrock Lagoon Scout Camp.
+Later on, as I grew older I found out that these trees were called Marker, Circle or Boundary trees.
+These trees were in an Aboriginal (Awabakal) camping area which is now known as Glenrock Lagoon Scout Camp.
 A beautiful freshwater lagoon with plenty of food from the surrounding beaches and bush.
 A beautiful paradise!
-Grafting trees was a cultural practise which helped the Aboriginal (Awabakal) people identify significant and sacred areas within their boundaries.
+Grafting trees was a cultural practise which helped the Aboriginal people identify significant and sacred areas within their boundaries.

-When you look at the trees now you can see how 2 trunks have joined together to form one and only, sadly, a tiny gap remains (no bigger than 2 fingers) that you can see through.
+When you look at the trees now you can see how two trunks have joined together to form one and only, sadly, a tiny gap remains (no bigger than two fingers) that you can see through.
 Sap oozes out here, where the tree is healing and working to fuse together but when I was little the circle and trunks were very distinct.

 Artist Biography